-This time we’re meeting friends over in Bangkok and we will be spending two blissful weeks traveling as two families, Piper with her best friend and 4 adults to do the carrying, carting and entertaining that comes with traveling with kids.
+This time we’re meeting friends over in Bangkok and we will be spending two blissful weeks traveling as two families.
+Piper with her best friend and 4 adults to do the carrying, carting and entertaining that comes with traveling with kids.
 I’ve been swotting up by reading Boy Eats Worlds fantastic blog on things to do in Bangkok with Kids and digging out our old holiday pictures.

-On planning dates that would work for everyone, it became apparent that our friends were a little nervous about the trip, concerned about coping on flights, weather, jet lag, and strange foods.
-This surprised me, we’ve been to Thailand several times, Bali, Malaysia, South Africa and Singapore and think nothing about jumping on the cheapest flight we can find, no matter how long it takes, embracing weird smells, foods and erratic weather but it struck me that most people don’t think this way.
+On planning dates that would work for everyone, it became apparent that our friends were a little nervous about the trip. concerned about coping on flights, weather, jet lag, and strange foods.
+This surprised me, we’ve been to Thailand several times, Bali, Malaysia, South Africa and Singapore and think nothing about jumping on the cheapest flight we can find.
+No matter how long it takes.
+Embracing weird smells, foods and erratic weather but it struck me that most people don’t think this way.

 I’ll definitely recommend my friend reads these fantastic Tips for Thailand with Kids by the wonderful Family Can Travel and have also tried to come up with some more general tips for travelling long haul of my own.
-So here are some of the hints and tips I’ve picked up over the years to make your first long haul holiday as stress free as possible.
+So here are some of the hints and tips I’ve picked up over the years to make your first long haul with kids holiday as stress free as possible.

 Kids like holidays, they like spending time with you away from work, chores and day to day stress.
 They don’t care where they are as long as they are fed, watered and given time to play.

 They will pick up on your stress levels and honestly, it’s hard to feel stressed sitting on a beanbag on a beach in Bali watching them play in the sand.

 New sights, sounds and smells are a complete adventure for kids.
 They soak up new cultures like a sponge.
 Seeing these new things through the eyes of a child will have you noticing and appreciating the little things you never did pre-kids.